 Holding in the smoke affects the amount of tar the lungs retain.
-Compared to smoking tobacco, studies show that marijuana inhalation techniques cause four times more tar to be inhaled.
+Compared to smoking tobacco, a 2014 review of studies shows that marijuana inhalation techniques cause four times more tar to be inhaled.
 A third more tar gets into the lower airways.

 The amount of THC and other chemicals in marijuana can change based on the strain.
 The chemicals inhaled can also change based on the size of the cigarette or how much smoke is inhaled.
 Controlling for quality and comparing across studies can be difficult.

 It’s difficult to keep track of how much of the active ingredients are consumed.
 The average person can’t identify the dose they’ve smoked.
 Most studies also focus on frequency of use but ignore other details that may affect health and a study’s results.